voandy/monkey-classifier/README.md

 After we imported the Xception model we removed the top output layers as these layers contain weights specific to classifying images in the ImageNet dataset.

-(The bottom layers of a convolutional neural network are optimised to find low level features such as edges and shapes.
-As we move up the network the layer become more specialised perhaps detecting high level features like eyes or fur.
-Finally the output layers specify classes.)
+*The bottom layers of a convolutional neural network are optimised to find low level features such as edges and shapes.
+As we move up the network the layers become more specialised perhaps detecting high level features like eyes or fur.
+Finally the output layers specify classes.*

 We then replaced this layer with our own untrained densely connected layer and an output layer.